Braskem: History

 Braskem was formed in 2002, already Latin America's leading petrochemical company, with industrial units and offices in Brazil, as well as commercial bases in the United States and Argentina.
 The company was formed by the consolidation of six companies: Copene, OPP, Trikem, Nitrocarbono, Proppet and Polialden.
 In 2006, Braskem acquired Politeno, the third largest polyethylene producer in Brazil.
 The company joined Petrobras and Ultrapar the following year in the biggest merger in Brazilian history, when those three companies acquired Grupo Ipiranga for US$4 billion.
 While Petrobras and Ultrapar shared the fuel distribution operations, Braskem took over Ipiranga Petroquímica, Ipiranga's former petrochemical operation.

 In 2016, Braskem was fined $957 million over a bribery scandal.

+Braskem is responsible for the sinking process of parts of the city of Maceió, in the state of Alagoas.
+This event has gained national notoriety since its beginning in 2018 and has since caused the displacement of around 60,000 people in the city.

 Braskem America

 Braskem America is the leading producer of polypropylene in the United States, with five production plants located in Texas, Pennsylvania and West Virginia, and a Technology and Innovation Center in Pittsburgh.
 Headquartered in Philadelphia, Braskem America is a wholly owned subsidiary of Braskem S.A.

-Braskem Europe is headquartered in Frankfurt, Germany with two plants in Schkopau and Wesseling.
+Braskem Europe is headquartered in Rotterdam, Netherlands with two plants in Schkopau and Wesseling.
 Braskem Europe is a wholly owned subsidiary of Braskem S.A.